EmperorTransisthor/DDoS_DetectionModel/README.md

 # DDoS Detection Model made with Machine Learning - in cooperation with Rikard789
-DDoS Detection Model was made using KNN algorithm
+DDoS Detection Model was made using KNN algorithm.